GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-15.md

 So, to refine our definition — **in Rust, any data structure that needs to perform resource cleanup and implements `Deref` / `DerefMut` / `Drop` is a smart pointer**.

-According to this definition, besides `String`, we have already encountered many smart pointers in previous lessons — for example, `Box<T>` and `Vec<T>` for heap memory allocation, and `Rc<T>` and `Arc<T>` for reference counting.
+According to this definition, besides `String`, we have already encountered many smart pointers in previous articles — for example, `Box<T>` and `Vec<T>` for heap memory allocation, and `Rc<T>` and `Arc<T>` for reference counting.
 Many other data structures, such as `PathBuf`, `Cow<'a, B>`, `MutexGuard<T>`, `RwLockReadGuard<T>`, and `RwLockWriteGuard<T>` are also smart pointers.

 Today, we’ll analyze three data structures that use smart pointers in depth: `Box<T>` (for allocating memory on the heap), `Cow<'a, B>` (for copy-on-write), and `MutexGuard<T>` (for data locking).

 Finally, we’ll try implementing our own smart pointer.
-By the end of this lesson, you should not only understand smart pointers more deeply but also be able to build your own when needed to solve specific problems.
+By the end of this article, you should not only understand smart pointers more deeply but also be able to build your own when needed to solve specific problems.

 ## `Box<T>`